mtumilowicz/terraform-basics-modules-workshop/README.md

         }
         ```
         you should uncomment appropriate one
-    * fill the scaffolds and follow the hints in directories:
-        1. pt1_basics
-        1. pt2_modules
-        1. pt3_remotebackend
-        1. pt4_workspaces
-        1. pt5_aws

 ## infrastructure as a code
 * is the process of managing and provisioning infrastructure through definition files